treefishuk/treefishuk.github.io/_posts/2017-9-10-Use-top-nuget-packages-for-asp-mvc-automapper.md

 > "How did I not know about this!!!??"

-So I am going to do a series on nuget packages for ASP MVC 5 solutions that I wish I had known about at the start of previous projects that would have made my life a lot easier.
+So I am doing a series on nuget packages for ASP MVC 5 solutions that I wish I had known about long ago that would have made my life a lot easier.

 First up is...